-Employees possess certain rights around flexible working arrangement requests.
-Yet as of 2023, employees are not required to explain the impact working from home would have on the business, and are permitted to make a request up to twice a year.
+Employees are permitted to make a flexible working request up to twice a year but as of 2023, employees are not required to explain the impact their request would have on the business.

-Employers are mandated by law to consult with employees before refusing any requests, and have a two month window to reply.
+Employers are mandated to consider any request for flexible working and to consult/meet with employees before refusing any requests.
+The employer has a two month window to reply.
 When a request is rejected, employers should expect or allow for an appeals process.
 There is however no requirement for employers to formally explain their decision.

-What are the types of flexible working arrangements currently understood?
+What are the current types of flexible working arrangements?